wp-plugins/sz-google/readme.txt

 In this module you can find many components that allow integration of your website with the Google Translate.

-**Translate Widgets:** In this plugin are available to google translate widgets that can be directly inserted on the sidebar of your website.
+**Translate Widgets:** These can be directly inserted on the sidebar of your website.
 All the configuration parameters can be found on the widget itself after you dragged to the sidebar that interests you.

 * `Widget google translate tools`